jlbren/phage-rage/README.md

 Dependencies and selected utilities will be checked by the pipeline at the start of each run, and an error notifying which dependency could not be located will be produced if it is unable to be found.

+To install PhageRage simply clone this git project in the desired install location.
+Run the pipeline by opening a terminal in the project directory and calling `python3 virusland.py ...`, or set up an alias/softlink as  desired.

 ## Usage
 **virusland [-h] [-s | -p] [-a {spades,velvet,megahit} | -A] [-q] -m